 At the southern tip of Galapagos is Puerto Ayora, the largest town on this enchanting island.
-After settling in, head to the excellent bars and restaurants on Avenue Charles Darwin and have a Ceviche.
-A strong tourism industry means there is an international presence, and although the town itself serves as a base for many an explorer, it offers more than enough idyllic outdoor activities before a decamp.
+To kick off your Puerto Ayora vacation, head to the excellent bars and restaurants on Avenue Charles Darwin and have some ceviche.
+The town serves as the primary base for explorers doing tours of the Galapagos - it offers plenty of idyllic outdoor activities for visitors to enjoy.

-If wildlife is your thing, then Tortuga Bay is a feast for the eyes.
+If you’re passionate about wildlife, then Tortuga Bay will be a feast for the eyes during your Puerto Ayora vacation.
 A walking path provides a delightful route through this coastal bay as you look out in search of the rich marine life.
 A swim, snorkel, or dive will bring you closer to the numerous sea iguanas, so don’t miss out on one of these activities.

 Charles Darwin Research Station is a foundation focused on sustainability and conservation of the rich biodiversity found on the islands.
-Here, you can witness the various stages of the Galapagos Tortoise as it grows to six feet in length and 500 pounds in weight.
-This educational experience will further enhance your understanding as you see firsthand the remarkable work that goes into ensuring wildlife inhabitants remain protected.
+Here, witness the various stages of the Galapagos Tortoise as it grows to six feet in length and 500 pounds in weight.
+This educational experience will further enhance your Puerto Ayora tour as you see firsthand the remarkable work that goes into ensuring wildlife inhabitants remain protected.